 The Wine Cellar as Architectural Event

 Most hotel restaurants operate as an amenity.
-The Continental's food and drink offer carries an additional layer of interest because of where part of it is physically located.
+The Continental's food and drink offer is also notable for its location.
 The Wine Cellar by SaporDivino sits beneath the eponymous restaurant, carved into the base of the hotel's medieval tower, in a limestone formation known locally as Pietra di Torre, a cavernous Sienese stone only recently excavated in this section of the building.
 The walls date to the 13th century.
 This is not a cellar dressed to look historic; it is a structural remnant of a medieval tower that pre-dates the Baroque palace built above it by several centuries.

 The cellar holds a collection of fine Italian labels with a concentration on Tuscan wines, managed by sommeliers.
 Wine tastings can be reserved by hotel guests and outside visitors.
 For travellers who arrive in Siena as a base for Tuscan wine exploration, particularly those with interests in Brunello di Montalcino or Chianti Classico, this is a logistically useful starting point.
 The Rosewood Castiglion Del Bosco in Montalcino operates within a Brunello estate if the wine proximity is the primary driver, but for those who want urban Siena combined with serious wine access, the Continental's cellar fills that function.